 Los Angeles, California USA

 Below are pictures of three gurus, who, in their own respective worlds would be or were/are considered to be major teachers of sort.
 The picture on the far left is what the writer Bill Parker and artist C. C. Beck that wrote and drew Captain Marvel thought Billy Batson's ancient, wise, and mysterious wizard Zhazam should look like.
 Older, white beard, white robe, aquiline-like nose.
-In the middle picture the person depicted on the left is the Hollywood version of what the Indian holy man in the W. Somerset Maughm's novel The Razor's Edge was conceived to look like --- and how he was presented to the movie-going audience in the black and white 1946 movie based on the Maugham novel.
+In the middle picture the person depicted on the left is the Hollywood version of what the Indian holy man in the novel by William Somerset Maugham The Razor's Edge was conceived to look like --- and how he was presented to the movie-going audience in the black and white 1946 movie based on the Maugham novel.
 Again, older, white beard, white robe, aquiline-like nose.
 The picture on the far right is what the in-real-life venerated Indian holy man the movie version is based on actually looked like, the Bhagavan Sri Ramana Maharshi.
 All three either had or participated in sudden transformation:

 CAPTAIN MARVEL: HIS ORIGINS